riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

-The Wikimedia Foundation publishes some of the pageview statistics for overall pageviews data in places such as the ["Wikimedia project at a glance"][at_a_glance] page, which has a plot for the total pageviews on the English Wikipedia since 2008, and the [Wikipedia monthly combined chart][combined_table].
+The Wikimedia Foundation publishes some of the pageview statistics for overall pageviews data in places such as the ["Wikimedia project at a glance"][at_a_glance] page, which has a plot for the total pageviews on the English Wikipedia since 2008, the [Vital Signs dashboard][vital_signs], which is more interactive but only has pageviews data starting July 1, 2015, and the [Wikipedia monthly combined chart][combined_table].
 On the other hand, pageviews data for specific pages are available in various
 forms: